Unity-Technologies/UnityRenderStreaming/Packages/com.unity.template.renderstreaming/Documentation~/en/index_EN.md

 > [!NOTE]
 > <`Unity 2018.3` is not supported.>

-Currently the software support `windows64` only.
+Currently the software only supports `windows64`.

 ### Browsers